Tarrasch/zsh-autoenv/README.md

  - Support for enter and leave events, which can use the same file.
    By default `.env` is used for entering, and `.env_leave` for leaving.
- - Asks for confirmation / authentication before sourcing a `.env` file, and remembers whitelisted files by its hash.
+ - Interactively asks for confirmation / authentication before sourcing an unknown `.env` file, and remembers whitelisted files by their hashed content.
  - Test suite.
  - Written in Zsh.